Parsa-Sedigh/mastering-postgres-francis/4-indexing.md

 what you're looking for, an index on it is helpful.
 In our case, we have about 1M rows and 44k that is_pro = true.
 Now if a common query that we're running is: `where ... and is_pro = true`, putting an index on is_pro is helpful.

-So both of these matters when deciding when to use an index:
+So both of these matters when deciding when to actually use an index:
 1. query(access pattern)
 2. data(skewness of the data)